paritytech/parity-bridge/docs/bridged_validator_set.md

 ## context

-there are two chains `home_chain` and `foreign_chain`. the names are just to distinguish the chains below and have no special meaning for now.
+there are two chains named `home_chain` and `foreign_chain`. that naming is taken from parity-bridge. for this document the meaning of the names is irrelevant, meaning one could switch the names.

 an implementation of the `ValidatorSet` contract interface is deployed to `foreign_chain`. the implementation could be [MajorityList](https://github.com/paritytech/contracts/blob/master/validator_contracts/MajorityList.sol) for example.